Looking for support for your finance function? Book a time with an expert.

 Strategic considerations:

-• More complex governance and reporting requirements
+• Increased complexities in governance and reporting

 Why companies choose partial ownership:

-• Meeting regulatory requirements for local ownership
+• Meeting regulatory requirements on local ownership

 Why Companies Use Subsidiaries: Strategy, Risk & Expansion